F1 2021 Game – Portimao Track, Trailer, Release Date, Next Gen & More

 If you pick up one of the console compatible Fanatec Podium wheel bases, you will be in the Fanatec ecosystem which is excellent.

-If you decide to go with a SimuCube wheel base instead, you wont be able to use any Fanatec wheel rim.
-Instead you will have the pick of the bunch from a wide range of manufacturers.
+If you decide to go with a SimuCube wheel base instead, you won’t be able to use any Fanatec wheel rim.
+Instead, you will have the pick of the bunch from a wide range of manufacturers.

-Two of the most prolific wheel rim manufacturers include Ascher Racing, and Cube Controls.
-Both of these companies have designed outstanding high end steering wheels.
+Two of the most prolific wheel rim manufacturers include Ascher Racing and Cube Controls.
+Both of these companies have designed outstanding high-end steering wheels.

 Out of all Fanatec wheel rims, this is by far and away my favourite.

-If you opt for an Open Sim Wheel, such as the SimuCube 2, then you wont be able to use the Fanatec steering wheel above.
-Instead you should look in the direction of Cube Controls.
+If you opt for an Open Sim Wheel, such as the SimuCube 2, then you won’t be able to use the Fanatec steering wheel above.
+Instead, you should look in the direction of Cube Controls.

 Cube Controls design some absolutely stunning steering wheels, and my favourite of the bunch is the magnificent Formula CSX 2.

-If you are looking for a steering wheel which gets as close to real Formula 1 wheel as possible, then this is the one for you.
+If you are looking for a steering wheel that gets as close to real Formula 1 wheel as possible, then this is the one for you.
 It features a stunning 4.3″ colour display, which can display a wide range of telemetry.